d-delanna/ObjectDetectionLabeling/README.md

 Once you are done, you will have to upload the contents of the Microsopft Spreadsheet back to the Google Drive.

 This program is listening for keyboard inputs the entire time it is running, so you must exit whenever you are not labeling data.
+It is easiest if you open a new window before starting.
-Although, once you do running, you should not need to click anything.
+Once it is running, you should not need to click anything.
 Simply pressing the arrow keys will input your answer into the dataset, change to the next picture, and save your spreadsheet for you when you exit.